Trusted by 19,000+ Clinicians

 It’s also good to include independent legrest elevation in the chair as well.
 Again, this gives your client flexibility in their positioning.

 They can then adjust the chair with ease and find the perfect position that causes them minimal pain.
-A dual motor tilt-in-space Brecon rise and recline chair is great for people who require flexible positioning.
+A dual motor tilt-in-space rise and recline chair is great for people who require flexible positioning.

 Brecon riser recliners

-The Brecon has independent back angle and legrest elevation to achieve the most comfortable positioning.
+Our made-to-measure recliners have independent back angle and legrest elevation to achieve the most comfortable positioning.

 Riser Function